ispras/michman/docs/install.rst

 	* openssh-client
 	* wget

-Note!
-You have to set up Go environment and configure your work directory for Go-projects.
+.. note:: You have to set up Go environment and configure your work directory for Go-projects.
 See this `link`_.

 Install following python-packages: